2003 BMW 530 Expert Review:New Car Test Drive

 Nail the throttle and there's a growl akin to BMW's race engines.
 There's also instant throttle response: the 530i takes off like a rocket.

-The 530i we drove offers an excellent balance with high-performance throttle response and handling without the expense of the 540i, which gets stuck with a $1300 Gas Guzzler Tax.
+The 530i we drove offers an excellent balance with high-performance throttle response and handling without the expense of the 540i, which gets stuck with a Gas Guzzler Tax.
 On the other hand, the 540i offers an incredible 324 pounds-feet of torque for brilliant acceleration performance.
-The 525 represents an excellent value and we're eager to test it with the 2.5-liter engine.
+The 525 represents an excellent value with the 2.5-liter engine.

 From 0-60 mph, the 530i is about a half-second quicker than a 525i; you can feel that.
 Our 530iA was capable of accelerating from 0 to 60 mph in about 7.5 seconds; it could perform this with the manual transmission in 6.8 seconds.
 By comparison, a 525i accelerates from 0-60 in 7.3 seconds with the manual, 8.0 seconds with the automatic.
 At the same time, the 530i returns an EPA-estimated 21/30 mpg city/highway, though that drops to just 18/26 mpg with an automatic transmission.
 All these BMW engines require premium unleaded fuel.

-Both the 2.5-liter and 3-liter engines are updated for 2001: A fully electronic throttle system replaces the electromechanical type.
+Both the 2.5-liter and 3-liter engines were updated for 2001: A fully electronic throttle system replaced the electromechanical type.
 As a result, throttle response is even more precise than before.
 Also, a new intake manifold and increased valve lift improve performance.

 We've tested the 540i in the past and found the 32-valve V8 to be quiet and unobtrusive, making itself heard only when pushed hard.
-When pushed hard, it's powerful, covering 0-60 mph in just 5.8 seconds with the manual, 6.1 with the automatic.
-The V8 has not been changed this year.
+When pushed hard, it's powerful, covering 0-60 mph in less than six seconds with the manual, slightly more than six seconds with the automatic.

 The 5 Series BMWs offer superb handling, regardless of suspension package and powerplant.
 They are true sports sedans, tracking precisely through corners with minimal body roll.